AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 >
 >This section only applies when Cypress is the chosen test infrastructure.

-### Setup HTTP proxy
+### Set up HTTP proxy

-Docker container's entrypoint needs to check value of `PROXY_HOST` environment variable.
+The Docker container's entrypoint needs to check the value of the `PROXY_HOST` environment variable.

-If this value is empty - no additional steps are required, tests should be executed without using HTTP proxy.
+If this value is empty, no additional steps are required and the tests should be executed without using HTTP proxy.

-If it's not empty - entrypoint script needs to:
+If it's not empty, the entrypoint script needs to:

-1. set HTTP proxy to be used for tests execution - this can be achieved by exporting `HTTP_PROXY` environment variable that is build from values of:
+1. Set the HTTP proxy to be used for tests execution.
+This can be achieved by exporting the `HTTP_PROXY` environment variable that is built using the following values:
-   * proxy host - provided by `PROXY_HOST` variable
+   * Proxy host, which is provided by `PROXY_HOST` variable
-   * proxy port - provided by `PROXY_HTTPS_PORT` or `PROXY_HTTP_PORT` variable (the one with non-empty value should be used)
+   * Proxy port, which is provided by `PROXY_HTTPS_PORT` or `PROXY_HTTP_PORT` variable (the variable with a non-empty value will be used)
-2. set proxy CA certificate (its location is provided by `PROXY_CA_PATH` variable) to be used for tests execution
+2. Set the proxy CA certificate to be used for tests execution.
+Its location is provided by `PROXY_CA_PATH` variable.
-   * this can be achieved by exporting `NODE_EXTRA_CA_CERTS` environment variable
+   * This can be achieved by exporting `NODE_EXTRA_CA_CERTS` environment variable.
-3. wait for proxy sidecar container to be ready
+3. Wait for proxy sidecar container to be ready.
-   * for readiness check environment variables `PROXY_HOST`, `PROXY_OBSERVABILITY_PORT`, `PROXY_RETRY_ATTEMPTS` and `PROXY_RETRY_DELAY` can be used
+   * To check the readiness, the environment variables `PROXY_HOST`, `PROXY_OBSERVABILITY_PORT`, `PROXY_RETRY_ATTEMPTS` and `PROXY_RETRY_DELAY` can be used.
-   * it can be achieved by curl request (make sure to install curl in your `Dockerfile`)
+   * You can check using a cURL request, making sure to install cURL in your `Dockerfile`.

-Example implementation can be found in  [Cypress Sample Test Module`s Entrypoint](https://github.com/adobe/aem-test-samples/blob/aem-cloud/ui-cypress/test-module/run.sh)
+An example implementation can be found in the Cypress Sample Test Module's Entrypoint on [GitHub.](https://github.com/adobe/aem-test-samples/blob/aem-cloud/ui-cypress/test-module/run.sh)

 ## Playwright-specific details